NRS-Soft/nrs-commit/README.md

-# commit-formatter
+# NRS Committer

 A Rust version [commitizen](https://github.com/commitizen-tools/commitizen).
+This is a fork of [commit-formatter](https://github.com/Eliot00/commit-formatter)

 ## Usage

-If you have `Cargo`, just run `cargo install commit-formatter` to install the binary package.
+If you have `Cargo`, just run `cargo install nrs-commit` to install the binary package.

-If you get a error: 'command not found: commit-formatter', maybe you need to add cargo installation directory to PATH.
+If you get a error: 'command not found: nrs-commit', maybe you need to add cargo installation directory to PATH.